•

 Skeptics and debunking

 This is an essay I wrote, which has been published in the 2008 edition of Moebius, the Cal Poly Liberal Arts literary journal.
 The theme of the issue is “the dumbing down of America,” a continuation of 2007s theme: “controversy.”
-The journal will soon be available online, but here is my essay close […]
+The journal will soon be available online, but here is my essay close to as […]

 • 2 Comments